Ricciardo wins F1 Italian GP as Hamilton, Verstappen crash out - RFI

 Both drivers then slid into the gravel and were forced to retire from the race, which Hamilton was hoping to make his 100th Grand Prix victory.

-Ricciardo then powered to victory backed up by his teammate Norris and was ecstatic as the pair earned McLaren's first one-two finish in 11 years.
+Ricciardo then powered to victory backed up by his teammate Norris who was also in good spirits after an impressive second-placed finish.

 © 2021 AFP